Policies & Principles

 - Complete at least one required mathematics, science, computer programming, or engineering course each quarter.

-- Declare a major after completion of 3 or 4 quarters at the UW.
-You must be placed in to an engineering major after completion of 6 quarters at the UW (excluding summer quarters).
-Students who are unable to place in to a major before exceeding this requirement will be dropped from Engineering Undeclared status.
+- It is expected that students will be placed into an engineering major after completion of 3 or 4 quarters at the UW.
+Students must be placed into an engineering major after completion of 6 quarters at the UW (excluding summer quarters).
+Those who are unable to place into a major before exceeding this requirement will be dropped from ENGRUD status in the College of Engineering and transitioned to pre-major status.

 Review and notification of progress

-- Your progress will be reviewed each quarter.
-If your performance fails to meet the standards outlined above, you will receive a warning letter suggesting to meet with an engineering advisor.
+- Students’ progress will be reviewed each quarter based on what’s outlined above.
+If a student’s performance fails to meet the standards outlined above, they will receive a warning email outlining their required next steps that include setting up an appointment with their assigned engineering adviser.

-- Students on warning status who fail to meet satisfactory progress requirements after one quarter will be placed on probation and a hold will be placed on their registration.
-To remove the hold, you must meet with a College of Engineering advisor.
+- Students on ENGRUD warning status who fail to meet satisfactory progress requirements after one quarter will be placed on ENGRUD status probation and a hold will be placed on their registration.
+To remove the hold, students must meet with a College of Engineering adviser.

-- Students on probation status who fail to meet satisfactory progress requirements after one quarter will be dropped from Engineering Undeclared status.
+- Students on ENGRUD status probation who fail to meet satisfactory progress requirements after one quarter will be dropped from Engineering Undeclared status and transitioned to pre-major status.

 College of Engineering statement of principles of academic honesty, integrity, and responsibility